yzyii/luashitacast/README.md

 # Rag's RDM / BLM luashitacast

-A combined RDM / BLM luashitacast for HorizonXI based off of https://github.com/GetAwayCoxn/Luashitacast-Profiles
+A combined RDM / BLM luashitacast for HorizonXI that was originally based off of https://github.com/GetAwayCoxn/Luashitacast-Profiles

+SMN to come as I level it :P

 # How to Use